OrchardCMS/OrchardCore/src/docs/guides/docker/README.md

 ENTRYPOINT ["dotnet", "OrchardCore.Cms.Web.dll"]
 ```

+## 4 - Create a Docker image of OC

 Now that we changed these, let's open up a Linux distro command shell with the Windows Terminal by opening a new tab by finding the distro you previously installed.